 Do you live in an apartment or a terraced house?
 Do you row during the early hours in the morning or late at night?
-If so, then you might want to consider the amount of noise your rowing machine will produce before you make your purchase.
+If so, then you might want to consider the amount of noise your machine will produce before you make your purchase.

 4. Consider size and storage.

 How much space do you have?
-What are the measurements of the rowing machine?
+What are the measurements of the row machine?
 Making sure that your chosen machine will fit into the space where you want to use it will save you stress and headaches.

 There are lots of options when it comes to storage.
 There are folding machines and rowers that come apart, and machines like the water rowers that are designed to be kept on display.

-Do you need a rowing machine that will store away easily, do you need one that’s light with wheels and easy to move around?
+Do you need a machine that will store away easily, do you need one that’s light with wheels and easy to move around?
 These are all great questions to ask yourself before you buy.

-What is the best type of rowing machine?
+What is the best type?

 Water rowers allow you to do high-intensity workouts with minimal strain.
 Their ergonomic design makes them a great choice if you work out a lot, or If you are recovering from injuries.